Employment in Singapore: Employment Data

 Employment level in Singapore has been constantly increasing each year in the past decade, as reported in 2015.
 Latest employment level as of 3rd quarter of 2015 was reported at 3.640 million, with gains led by the Services sector.
 In the first three quarters of 2015, total employment level grew by 16,200.

 In December 2020, the unemployment rate is 3.2 per cent during the COVID-19 pandemic in Singapore.

 As of November 2022, unemployment rate is 1.9 per cent with Singapore resident unemployment rate at 2.8 and Singapore citizen unemployment rate at 2.9 percent.

 The long-term unemployment rate for Singapore residents was 0.8 per cent as of March in 2017, up from 0.7 per cent a year earlier.

+In the year of 2024, Singapore's resident unemployment rate increased from 2.7% to 2.8%, while the citizen unemployment rate maintained at 2.9%.

 Underemployment

 In a 2018 survey conducted jointly by the Lee Kuan Yew School of Public Policy and Ong Teng Cheong Labour Leadership Institute, about 4.31% of the degree holders are drawing less than S$2,000 a month on a full-time job.